Dear SA music festival*, this is why I can’t work for tickets*

 Financially you have screwed me and other bloggers

-Currently I’m in debt, (I know right, who isn’t) way more debt than I was 7 months ago.
+Currently, I’m in debt, (I know right, who isn’t) way more debt than I was 7 months ago.
 I ran out of coffee on Saturday and even though I consider it to be fuel, it’s actually a luxury I now can’t afford.
 The light bulbs in my kitchen and in my living-room lights have both blown, but I’ve decided to buy food for my kid rather than replace these.
-I tried replacing the light bulb with a free festival ticket, and that created light until I had to put out the fire that caused the light.
+I tried replacing the light bulb with a free festival ticket, and that created light until I had to put out the fire.
 Let’s not even start talking about making car payments or rent, because I’m not making either of those this month.

 Get a real job, you digital-hippy

-I did, like I mentioned before I actually have a skill that people pay for.
+Like I mentioned before I actually have a skill that people pay for.
 The same skill I used to build gevaaalik.com’s audience and the same skill I use to create things for gevaaalik.com.
-Unfortunately I’m exhausted, mentally and physically.
+Unfortunately, I’m exhausted, mentally and physically.
 See, I’ve been working two jobs for over 6 years now.
 My office job to earn a salary, and creating and building gevaaalik.com when I get home after work.
 I wonder how many jobs you have Mr. Festival promoter/organizer, or how many jobs you have that you don’t get paid for?

 But that is now coming to an end.

 I’m done.
-I can’t take it any more.
+I can’t take it anymore.
 I don’t want to work 40 hours a week to provide for my family, and then work another 40 hours for my audience, free tickets, free shit products and useless exposure, all to the determent of my personal and family life.
-I’m sick of going to bed at 01:00am only to get up at 05:00 again.
-I’m overworked, over stressed and sleep depraved, and granted the sleep deprivation is mostly because I’m lying awake at nigh wondering how I’m going to be able to keep my house at the end of the month when I can’t pay the bills.
+I’m sick of going to bed at 01:00 am only to get up at 05:00 am again.
+I’m overworked, overstressed and sleep deprived, and granted the sleep deprivation is mostly because I’m lying awake at night wondering how I’m going to be able to keep my house at the end of the month when I can’t pay the bills.

-That’s on you.
 And please, feel free to go with the guys that are willing to do it for free tickets and no payment and then see how far that get’s you.
-From now on the only job I will be doing that I’m not getting paid for, is being a better dad to my son, by spending time with him instead of spending time behind my computer doing work for free tickets.
+From now on the only job, I will be doing that I’m not getting paid for, is being a better dad to my son, by spending time with him instead of spending time behind my computer doing work for free tickets.

-*Music festival can be replaced with the name of any South African music festival.
+The *music festival can be replaced with the name of any South African music festival.
 Oppikoppi, Mieliepop, Park Acoustics, Up The Creek, Rocking the Daisies, or any of the others.
-I’m not pinning this on anyone in particular, I’m pinning this on the South African industry as a whole, who seemingly thinks it’s ok to let people work for no payment as long as they get a free ticket.
-Oh, and the same goes when you replace “music festival” and “tickets” with “brand” and “products”
+I’m not pinning this on anyone, in particular, I’m pinning this on the South African industry as a whole, who seemingly thinks it’s ok to let people work for no payment as long as they get a free ticket/product/exposure.
+Oh, and the same goes when you replace “music festival” and “tickets” with “brand” and “products”.